Pleiotropy: Autism and schizophrenia

+Through looping in three-dimensional space, distant non-coding regulatory elements, sometimes located several megabases away from gene promoters, can physically interact with and influence the expression of specific genes.
+For example, there is a genetic variant located upstream of the PCDH gene clusters that play a role in brain development and has been shown to impact the expression of several protocadherin genes.
+These genes have been linked to schizophrenia and major depressive disorder.

+Model organisms

 "Mini-muscle" allele

 A gene recently discovered in laboratory house mice, termed "mini-muscle", causes, when mutated, a 50% reduction in hindlimb muscle mass as its primary effect (the phenotypic effect by which it was originally identified).
 In addition to smaller hindlimb muscle mass, the mutant mice exhibit lower heart rates during physical activity, and a higher endurance.
 Mini Muscle Mice also exhibit larger kidneys and livers.
 All of these morphological deviations influence the behavior and metabolism of the mouse.
 For example, mice with the Mini Muscle mutation were observed to have a higher per-gram aerobic capacity.
 The mini-muscle allele shows a mendelian recessive behavior.
 The mutation is a single nucleotide polymorphism (SNP) in an intron of the myosin heavy polypeptide 4 gene.

+Cellular functions and DNA repair

 DNA repair proteins

 DNA repair pathways that repair damage to cellular DNA use many different proteins.
 These proteins often have other functions in addition to DNA repair.
 In humans, defects in some of these multifunctional proteins can cause widely differing clinical phenotypes.
 As an example, mutations in the XPB gene that encodes the largest subunit of the basal Transcription factor II H have several pleiotropic effects.
 XPB mutations are known to be deficient in nucleotide excision repair of DNA and in the quite separate process of gene transcription.
 In humans, XPB mutations can give rise to the cancer-prone disorder xeroderma pigmentosum or the noncancer-prone multisystem disorder trichothiodystrophy.
 Another example in humans is the ERCC6 gene, which encodes a protein that mediates DNA repair, transcription, and other cellular processes throughout the body.
 Mutations in ERCC6 are associated with disorders of the eye (retinal dystrophy), heart (cardiac arrhythmias), and immune system (lymphocyte immunodeficiency).